Hanging of Charles Blackman: Hanging

 Residents of South Georgia were eager to witness the hanging of Charles Blackman.
 A special excursion train ran from Americus, a nearby larger town, to Ellaville so that spectators would be able to witness the event.
-Though Ellaville’s population was relatively small, thousands of spectators travelled to Ellaville to witness the hanging of Charles Blackman.
+Though Ellaville's population was relatively small, thousands of spectators travelled to Ellaville to witness the hanging of Charles Blackman.
 It was estimated that 5000 people were present.
 The sheriff roped off the area with the gallows due to the large crowd.
 Citizens of Ellaville were fearful that Governor Gordon or other officials would once again intervene and prevent or delay the hanging so they cut Ellaville's telegraph wires.
 This way, no messages could be received, and the hanging would commence as planned.

 In an interview with The Atlanta Constitution, Blackman maintained his innocence and said that his “‘heart is like wax before the flame.’”
 A reverend was brought in for Blackman and requested that Blackman confess if he is guilty, to which Blackman responded that he is not.
 Other reverends and Blackman’s brother visited him before the hanging as well.

-Blackman’s last words are as follows:"Well fellow-men, this is my last opportunity that you will ever hear my voice again in this lowland of sin and sorrow.
-I tell you all I die today an innocent man.
-I soon make my departure to a land where no sorrow can reach me.
-My lawyers have done all they could, and, if it is according to the will of God, I am willing to go.
-Farewell to you all."Blackman "made several convulsive jerks" after "the trigger was sprung."
-Blackman shortly became still and was pronounced dead after hanging for ten minutes.